Certificate in Physical Activity Instruction

 Physical Activity Instruction - General Category: KPE333H1, KPE340H1, KPE342H1, KPE422H1, KPE427H1, KPE442H1

-Note: Students do not have to apply for this certificate but must request the certificate with the Registrar's Office.
-The Registrar’s Office will confirm eligibility for the certificate upon graduation.
+Note: Students do not have to apply for this certificate but must request the certificate with the Office of the Registrar and Student Services Office.
+The Office of the Registrar and Student Services Office will confirm eligibility for the certificate upon graduation.

 IMPORTANT ELIGIBILITY REQUIREMENTS